Preventing Cardiotoxicity in Cancer Survivors

 Many highly effective cancer treatments can damage the heart.
 BIDMC's Cardio-Oncology research program is working to understand the roots of cardiotoxicity with the goal of developing cardioprotective therapies for a rapidly growing population of cancer survivors.

-Aarti H. Asnani, MD, is an attending cardiologist in the CVI's Cardio-Oncology Program and a basic and translational researcher in this field.
-The main focus of Dr. Asnani’s lab is to identify new mechanisms of cardiovascular toxicity associated with commonly used cancer treatments.
-Zebrafish and mouse models of cardiotoxicity are used to define candidate pathways involved in the pathogenesis of cardiotoxicity, with the goal of developing new cardioprotective therapies that target these mechanisms in patients.
+Aarti H. Asnani, MD, is the Director of the CVI's Cardio-Oncology Program and a basic and translational researcher in this field.
+The main focus of Dr. Asnani's lab is to define the molecular mechanisms of chemotherapy-associated heart toxicity, with the goal of targeting these pathways therapeutically in patients.

 Cardiac Toxicity of Cancer Chemotherapy